goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 ~~~

 Note however, that this definition doesn't quite fit the notion of $\lambda$-terms, since a `ptrm` like `(BVar 0)` does not represent a valid $\lambda$-term, since bound variables can only appear in the context of a $\lambda$, such as in `(Lam (BVar 0))`.

+The locally nameless approach is championed by @aydemir08, who claim several benefits:

+> "First, our \[locally nameless\] presentation is transparent: the proofs closely follow their informal equivalents.
+Second the overheads of the approach are low: we do not need manual proofs of freshness side-conditions nor reasoning about alpha-equivalence ...
+At the same time, there is no need for external tools, and the style works in any general purpose theorem prover (although we found Coq to be well-suited to the task)."

-The advantage of using a locally nameless definition of $\lambda$-terms is a better readability of such terms, compared to equivalent de Bruijn terms.
-Another advantage is the fact that definitions of functions and reasoning about properties of these terms is much closer to the informal setting.
+Another advantage of using a locally nameless definition of $\lambda$-terms is a better readability of such terms, compared to equivalent de Bruijn terms.
+We therefore chose the locally nameless approach for one of our mechanizations and put these claims to test in \cref{chap:compIsa}.

 ###Higher-Order approaches